ankitpaudel20/Algorithms-Visualizer/README.md

 # Building
 Use cmake provided.
+# Dependencies
+SDL2, FreeType/Freetype6, glad

 Should work out of the box for windows in msvc.
-Google the missing undefined symbols and install the required libraries needed if any error occurs.
+Google the missing undefined symbols and install the required libraries needed if any linking error occurs.